 Once the power has been cut off, the fire can be doused like a normal fire, with water or an “A” rated fire extinguisher.

 If your home has been damaged by an electrical fire, all you need to do is make a single call to TSC Restoration.
-We file the claim with your insurance carrier, handle damage removal, fix damage including from smoke, clean the debris, and fully restore your home.
-Contact us at TSC Restoration today, we are available 24/7 to help.
+We offer comprehensive home fire damage repair services throughout the San Diego area.
+That means we will file the claim with your insurance carrier, handle damage removal, fix damage including from smoke, clean the debris, and fully restore your home.